Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 dir /s *pass* == *cred* == *vnc* == *.config*
 ```

-The following files, if present on the sytem, may contain cleartext or base64
+The following files, if present on the system, may contain clear text or base64
 encoded passwords and should be reviewed:

 ```